 Ah, my favourite part!

-I find that the best way to reward yourself after you’ve been a total productivity whizz is to simply do something that you love to do.
+I find that the best way to reward yourself after you’ve been a total freelance writing productivity whizz is to simply do something that you love to do.
 Whether this is play video games, watch an episode of something on Netflix, or go for a walk outside for some fresh air – give yourself a reward for completing the work.
 Even if it’s only something small.

 It helps if you have the reward in mind when you’re writing, as it gives yourself a goal to work towards.
 Either way, the reward soon comes around – and man, does it feel great!
 Just remember to enjoy it!
 After all, you’ve earned it.

 Being productive when you really need to get stuff done can be really challenging, especially if you’re a busy freelance writer with multiple articles to write in one day!
-Hopefully my tips and tricks will help you with your productivity levels the next time you’re working.

-My advice is to focus on what you can do within the time that’s given to you and try not to freak out!
+My best bit of advice is to focus on what you can do within the time that’s given to you and try not to freak out!
 Freaking out will only make you less productive, as you will spend all your time and energy freaking out instead of using it for writing purposes.
 Try your best to work hard, keep a level head and I guarantee you’ll be a productivity badass in no time!
 You have so got this.